juliankozak/SkyLinkML/README.md

 **Flight 2:** Second flight with towing.

-Towing airplane and 40m tow-rope are ready (image in the middle).
+Towing airplane and 20m tow-rope are ready (image in the middle).
 For safety reasons, a glider with onboard motor was chosen for this experiment.
 The motor never needed to be used but could have beed helpful in case something would have gone wrong.
 Eventough it was quite windy, we made some good recordings.
 ![second flight](https://user-images.githubusercontent.com/82274251/123091619-df4c4f80-d429-11eb-82bc-6e16b9c73797.jpeg)

-## Results of first flights
+### Results of first flights

 The following images were recorded during flight 2.
 Left image: original image.
 Middle image: calculated mask.
 Right image: Mask superposed on the image.
 ![calculated masks](https://user-images.githubusercontent.com/82274251/123094952-cb0a5180-d42d-11eb-96a7-cbc98af52df5.jpeg)

+## Second generation of camera mount

+--> PHOTO BIRD EYE
+--> photo phoenix
+--> photo GUI
+--> GPS logging altitude
+--> wireless signal strength
+--> 3 photos from flight

+GPS module was added.
+The focal length of the camera lens turned is ok.
+The tow plane remained nicely within the picture.
+It seems that the horizon can be used as a reference and no additional gyroscopic sensors are needed. center of gravity

+decision to continue flying experimental flights with rather small foam airplanes even though the camera load is (easier to repair in case of damage) than with larger gliders and more powerful tow planes.

-## The project is ongoing and I am excited to update this page soon!
+## The project is ongoing, and I am excited to update this page soon!
-(Last update June 2021)
+(Last update August 2023)

+# Continuation
+Keeping airplanes precisely close to each other in the air without tow-rope.
+This can be useful for windshield analysis or for formation flights.